Monday 1st June 2020

 You've now completed your initial Quagga BGPd configuration, and are successfully exchanging routing information with your peers.

-In the next part, we'll look at various ways of disabling transit, which is a preferable configuration if you're not an ISP and don't want your router to share arbitrary routes with peers.
+In the next part, we'll look at various ways of preventing transit, which is a preferable configuration if you're not an ISP and don't want your router to share arbitrary routes with peers.